fourieraudio/docs/versioned_docs/version-1.1.0/appendix/legal.md

 An EU declaration of conformity is available for download [via this link](https://drive.google.com/file/d/1KddV0AdFshXXMqTaUU10M7p7bTLQPe1h).

+## PSTI Statement of Compliance

+A statement of compliance pursuant to the UK Product Security and Telecommunications Infrastructure Act 2022 and the Product Security and Telecommunications Infrastructure (Security Requirements for Relevant Connectable Products) Regulations 2023 is available [via this link](https://drive.google.com/file/d/1TnX6JbgFnin8_rACdmLWf0ZlmvQLxwxC).

 ## Other Intellectual Property
 This product includes patented and/or patent-pending material belonging to one or more of the Audiotonix group of companies.